Skip to content

 6. Lone Peak – elevation 11,253′

 Even though I had already done all these peaks before, some even more than once, I thought it would be fun anyway and decided to tackle the list with a twist or two.
-I kicked off the year with a Grandeur Peak Double and a Rock Canyon Combo, both in January.
+I kicked off the year with a Grandeur Peak Yo-Yo and a Rock Canyon Combo, both in January.
 Next up was Mt.
 Olympus from Neff’s Canyon in May before my Summer Series of State Highpoints got underway.
 Hitting those 12 states in 5 months didn’t leave me with a lot of time to bag much along the Wasatch…not to mention, the major backyard project I had going on for the second summer in a row!
 Nonetheless, I didn’t lose focus.
 I found time in July to bag Lone Peak for the 2nd time up a different way and Timpanogos for my 9th with somebody new.
 A repeat of Timp in September, via a partial traverse, gave me a 10th summit of this Wasatch Front favorite.
 Utah’s Six-Pack challenge was then wrapped up in October with a Gobbler’s Loop de Loop that put me at the top of this year’s finishers.

 OTHER EPIC ADVENTURES